hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 Open up your `settings.py` file (which is under your internal `hellowebapp` folder, see the directory tree above).

-Find the `INSTALLED_APPS` and add the name of your app to the end of the list (don't forget the trailing comma):
+Find the `INSTALLED_APPS` and add the name of your app to the beginning of the list (don't forget the trailing comma):

 ``` python